 Regular servicing and maintenance of emergency safety shower and eye/face wash equipment is essential to ensure correct functionality.
-All services and weekly activations must be recorded to ensure a full history is maintained as per European and International standard requirements.
+All services and weekly activations must be recorded to ensure a full history is maintained as per International standard requirements, namely ANSI/ISEA Z358.1-2014.